Liga de Balompié Mexicano

-Liga de Balompié Mexicano is one of the professional football leagues in Mexico.
+Liga de Balompié Mexicano was a semi-professional football league in Mexico.
 It is the first division of the league system of the National Association of Mexican Football (ANBM in Spanish).

 The league is an alternate to Liga MX, which is organized by the Mexican Football Federation (the only entity representing Mexico before FIFA), thus not recognized by FIFA.
-On 8 July 2020 the Liga de Balompié Mexicano became the first league sanctioned by CONIFA.
+On 8 July 2020 the Liga de Balompié Mexicano became the first national league sanctioned by CONIFA.

 History

 The Liga de Balompié Mexicano (Mexican Football League) was presented on 29 January 2020 with the aim of providing another development opportunity to football players who did not get a place in one of the teams in the main Mexican football leagues, in addition to bringing professional football to locations that have not had sufficient presence of sports institutions or do not have adequate facilities to participate in Liga MX or Ascenso MX.

 On 22 February 2020 the first league team assembly was held.
 On 8 July 2020 it was announced that the LBM would be the first league sanctioned by CONIFA.

 On 14 October 2020, the first official game of the LBM was played, in the match, San José F.C. defeated Morelos F.C. by score of 1–0.
 Omar Rosas scored the first goal in the history of the competition.